 Mercer Island Forest Stewards participate in ecological restoration efforts in Mercer Island parks and open spaces.
-Forest Stewards adopt a park or a specific section of a park or open space where he/she works individually (making his/her own schedule) or serves as a leader to host volunteer events with friends and neighbors.
-Alternatively, a group of volunteers can form a "Friends of" or "Adopt a Park" group and nominate a "Forest Steward" lead to be the liaison with the City of Mercer Island.
+This can be done through adopting a park or specific section of a park, or through leading (or co-leading) volunteer events or offering educational opportunities to other stewards and public volunteers (ie: Native plant walks, guided birding tours, etc).
+Forest Stewards may work individually, making their own schedule engaging in restoration in their assigned spot.
+They can serve as community leaders through hosting volunteer events and other engagement opportunities.
+Additionally, a group of volunteers can also form a "Friends of" or "Adopt a Park" group and nominate a "Forest Steward" lead to be the liaison with the City of Mercer Island.